Bird-themed Holiday Cookies

 The right cookie cutter is a big help.
 We loved the many bird-shaped varieties at the Cookie Cutter Co.
 In fact, we were impressed with their assortment from a cardinal and gull to a hummingbird and owl.
 Best of all, they were reasonably priced.
 Most of their birds are only $1!
 Check them out at cookiecuttercompany.com.

-Want to Buy These Cookies?
-Author Karen Knapp is the talented artist behind them.
-All of these bird designs are available at etsy.com/shop/kjcookies.
+Author Karen Knapp is the talented artist behind these cookies.
+Visit her Etsy shop at etsy.com/shop/kjcookies.